chernichka28/8ball/README.md

 # 8ball
-Simulates the operation of the "Magic ball" game:
-Selects a random greeting and response.
+Simulates the operation of the "Magic ball" game: selects a random greeting and response.

 Written in `Ruby`